 Students can progress to some tertiary institutions on an audition basis.
 They may enter the music industry as performers.
 They may continue Composition or progress into Audio/Sound field.
-Some of the music careers available include: Performers and writers, Recording, Record industry, Industry touring, Music education, Radio and television, Symphony orchestra, Music health, and Instrument work and development of music notation.
+Some of the music careers available include: Performers and writers, Recording, Record industry, Industry touring, Music education, Radio and television, Symphony orchestra, Music health, and Instrument work and development

-MUSIC 2 Unit Value ATAR Category

-Board Developed Course 2 А

-Prerequisites: This demanding course requires students to have a broad music background such as Elective Music in Stage Five or a study of an instrument supported by musicianship.
-Students are expected to be familiar with standard form Exclusions: Nil

-It is recommended that Music students attend private lessons on their chosen Instrument/Voice and may require professional accompaniment for performance examinations.

-Students develop skills in performance, composition, aural and musicology through the study of the concepts of music.
+MUSIC 2 Unit Value ATAR Category Board Developed Course Board Developed Course А Prerequisites: This demanding course requir students to have a broad music background a as Elective Music in Stage Five or a study of a instrument supported by musicianship.
+Stud are expected to be familiar with standard for of music notation.
+Cost: \$30 It is recommended that Music students atter may require professional accompaniment for such an lents rm nd private lessons on their chosen II nstrument/Vo pice and Course Description: Students develop skills in performance, composition, aural and musicology through the study of the concepts of music.
 The Mandatory Topic in the Year 11 Course is the study of Music 1600-1900.
 In the Year 12 course students study Music composed in the last 25 years with a focus on Australian Music.
 In both years students research an additional topic.

-- Performance

-- Composition

-- Aural

-- Musicology

-- Music 1600-1900

-- Performance

-- Composition

-- Aural

-- Musicology

-- Music composed in the last 25 year.

-- Australian music and composers

-Nil.

-Core Assessment covers all areas of this course totalling 70%:

-Performance 20%

-Composition 15%

-Musicology and Aural 35%

-Elective 30%:

-Students choose one area as an elective from Performance, Composition or Musicology.
+Year 11 Course: Year 12 Course: - Performance - Performance - Composition - Composition - Aural - Composition - Musicology - Aural - Music 1600-1900 - Music composed in the last 25 year. - Australian music and composers - Particular Course Requirements: Nil.
+Assessment: Core Assessment covers all areas of this cour rse totalling 70%: Performance 20% Composition 15% Musicology and Aural 35%